igorlima/unapologetic-snippets/docs/languages/python/debugging.md

 </details>

-## Building a samll REPL in Python
+## Building a small REPL in Python

 Python comes with a bunch of batteries included, starting from embedding a normal Python REPL in the project. [^1]